-- 1. A current Inspection Report completed by a MA licensed Septic System Inspector shall be filed in the following circumstances: - a.
-At or within two years prior to the time of sale or transfer of title to the facility as defined in Article 3.1.b of this Section VI and Title 5, 310 CMR 15.301.
+1. A current Inspection Report completed by a MA licensed Septic System Inspector shall be filed in the following circumstances:

-- b.
-With an application for a building permit that proposes an increase in useable space as determined by the Truro Health Agent.
-If an applicant is aggrieved by the determination of "increase of usable space" by the Health Agent, the applicant may appeal this determination to the Truro Board of Health within ten (10) days of receipt of the Agent's determination. - c.
-With an application for a special permit that allows uses not otherwise permitted by the Truro Zoning Bylaw. - d.
-With an application for a new license or transfer of an existing license relating to the use of the facility served by the system. - e.
-Every three years at the renewal of the annual operating permit for the operation of a motel, cottage colony, cabin, campgrounds, lodging house or restaurant. - f.
+- a.
+At or within two years prior to the time of sale or transfer of title to the facility as defined in Article 4 of this Section VI and title 5, 310 CMR 15.301; - b.
+With an application for a building permit that proposes an increase in living space as determined by the Truro Health Agent; if an applicant or a direct abutter is aggrieved by the determination of "increase of living space" by the Health Agent, the applicant may appeal this determination to the Truro Board of Health; - c.
+With an application for a special permit that allows uses not otherwise permitted by the Truro Zoning Bylaw; and Application for a new license or transfer of an existing license, or renewal of the annual operating permit for the operation of a motel, cottage colony, cabin, campgrounds, lodging house or restaurant. (see also 2.h in this article) - d.
 Prior to renewal of permits for a facility served by a shared system.
 Inspections for all shared systems are required once every 3 years.
-Shared systems include condominiums, motels and camps and cabins. - g.
-Prior to any change in use as defined in these regulations. - h.
+Shared systems include condominiums, motels and camps and cabins. - e.
+Prior to any change in use as defined in these regulations. - f.
 At such time as a property owner/business owner is so ordered by the Board of Health.